vmware-tanzu/pinniped/site/content/docs/reference/active-directory-configuration.md

 *Implications*: Searches your entire domain for groups.
 It may make sense to specify a subtree as a search base if you wish to exclude some groups for security reasons or to make searches faster.

 ### `spec.groupSearch.attributes.groupName`
-*Default Behavior*: The `sAMAccountName` attributes of the groups will become their groups in Kubernetes.
+*Default Behavior*: The attribute that will become the user's groups in Kubernetes will look like `sAMAccountName@domain` (where domain is constructed from the domain components of the group).

 ### `spec.groupSearch.filter`